-Nature's purest plant products — essential oils — have properties that will soothe the senses, invigorate the body and promote physical well-being.
+Nature's purest plant products — essential oils — have properties that will soothe the senses, invigorate the mind and body and promote feelings of health and well-being.

-Aromatherapy has been used safely and effectively for much of mankind's recorded history.
-While there are some groups that would try to raise safety concerns about untrained people — non-professionals — using essential oils, the fact is: as long as you are using CPTG®, certified-pure-therapeutic-grade essential oils and following some common-sense guidelines, there is no significant cause for concern, in most instances.
-(See Modern Essentials, 2nd Edition for details on this.)
+Aromatherapy has been used safely and effectively for much of mankind's recorded history, going back to ancient Egypt, before the time of Moses.
+While there are some groups that would try to raise safety concerns about untrained people — read that: non-professionals — using essential oils, the fact is: as long as you are using therapeutic-grade essential oils and following some common-sense guidelines, there is no significant cause for concern, in most instances.

 The following information will help you get the most benefit from the oils — safely and effectively.

 You can experience the unique benefits of essential oils in the following ways:

 Topical application: Essential oils may be applied topically to sooth and promote wellness of body and mind.
 Because the oils are lipid-soluble, they easily penetrate the skin and cell membranes, travelling transdermally throughout the body.
 Within minutes of application, an oil can disperse to every cell of the body; with some applications, particularly using Vita Flex, the effects can be felt within seconds.

 As long as you're using therapeutic-grade oils, many of the oils can be used without dilution (that is: neat).
 This gives the oils more "punch", since they will penetrate into the tissues more quickly than when diluted.
 Other oils, however, have constituents that make them feel "hotter", and these will require dilution, except for application to the bottom of the feet.